haklee/boj-i-solved/README.md

 - The script handles pagination automatically to collect all solved problems
 - Each user's data is stored in a separate folder to keep the data organized
 - When using the -d option, the date must be in YYYYMM format (e.g., 202401 for January 2024)
+- The batch crawler adds a 5-second delay between users to be respectful to the server